 They will also enjoy eating slugs and will not destroy the plants.
 Your chickens will also enjoy most of these.

 Generally, ducks are robust and healthy birds.
 Here are some of the common health problems that you will notice in your flock of chickens and ducks.

-Like chickens, your ducks can also get impacted if they eat wrong things such as elastic bands, bits of string, and hardware.
-This treatment is similar to chickens: water, a massage, grit, and olive oil.
+Like chickens, your ducks can also get impacted if they eat the wrong things, such as elastic bands, bits of string, and hardware.
+This treatment is similar to chicken: water, a massage, grit, and olive oil.